The best things to do in Jaco Costa Rica are just one read away. Plan your Jaco activities ahead of time to make the most out of your vacation.

 Whichever category you find yourself in, there is no doubt that you have picked one of the best places in Costa Rica to spend your vacation.

-It’s time to draft that itinerary and fill it with the ultimate Jaco activities from start to finish.
+It’s time to draft that itinerary and fill it with the ultimate things to do in Jaco Costa Rica from start to finish.

 1. Go surfing at Playa Hermosa